-Installing PHP7 (not recommended nor used in the end)
+Installing PHP7 (not used in the end)

 Libidinal, many people want PHP for all web server side programming, including simple CGI.
-In our process control projects we did all server side dynamic content generation, including AJAX with GCI and used C for GCI programs.
+Contrary to that, we did all server side dynamic content generation, including AJAX with just GCI and used C for GCI programs.
 Doing so, one stays consistently in one language and our cross compiling workstations with IDEs etc. Hence we very well can omit PHP and did so.